Dipeshtwis/curriculum-html-css/floats.md

 ## Floats

-HTML elements are usually blocks that stack one below another, so you will find a new block below the previous one, in the order you have them in the HTML file. `Float` is a CSS property that allows you to "float" elements to the right or to the left of other elements in the HTML file.
+HTML elements are usually blocks that stack one below another, so you will find a new block below the previous one, in the order you have them in the HTML file. `float` is a CSS property that allows you to "float" elements to the right or to the left of other elements in the HTML file.
 Something that you already know how to do with Flexbox, right?

 ### Why are floats important?
 Even though floats have decreased in usage with the addition of new techniques like Flexbox or CSS Grid, it's worth knowing how to use them.
-For example, when you have to float an image inside a block of text, the best tool to do it is still a *float*.
+For example, when you have to float an image inside a block of text, the best tool to do it is still a `float`.
-Also, there are plenty of CSS code bases that still use floats.
+Also, there are plenty of CSS codebases that still use floats.
 When you need to work on existing code based on floats you should be able to do it.

-### Learn more
+### Learn more about floats

-- Read this nice [guide about CSS floats](https://alistapart.com/article/css-floats-101/) by A list apart
+- Read this nice [guide about CSS floats](https://alistapart.com/article/css-floats-101/) by A List Apart

 ## Position

 `position` is a CSS property that allows you to place elements on the page.
-Similar to floats, many position use cases have been taken over by new technologies like Flexbox.
+Similar to `float`, many `position` use cases have been taken over by new methods of positioning HTML elements such as Flexbox.

 ### Why is position important?

 Again, there are specific use cases that require you to use the `position` property, such as creating a header that stays at the top of the page by positioning an element `fixed` with the page set to scroll.
-Also, the `position` property is widely used in existing code bases, so it is important to understand how it works when modifying existing code.
+Also, the `position` property is widely used in existing codebases, so it is important to understand how it works when modifying existing code.

 ### Learn more about position

 - Read this nice [guide about CSS position](https://alistapart.com/article/css-positioning-101/) by A List Apart.

-## Challenge Yourself
+## Challenge yourself

 *Use these questions to check what you learned during this lesson.*
 - [20 question quiz about floats and position](https://docs.google.com/forms/d/e/1FAIpQLSfpbzkXZymwals6acIdqrGpazaNU58XuoPcqRZxWRXykT80Eg/viewform)

-## Additional Materials
+## Additional materials

 *These are all optional, but if you're interested in exploring this topic further, here are some resources to help you.
 Any exploration here should be done outside program time.*
 - Practice with this [visual tutorial of positioning](http://www.barelyfitz.com/screencast/html-training/css/positioning/).